-The 133cm tall cauldron with a 112 x 79.2cm intimidating mouth is from Shang dynasty (1300-1046 B.C.E.), and is the heaviest bronze in Chinese history so far.
-It is the representation of the most mature techniques of bronze-making in Shang dynasty.
+The 133cm-tall cauldron with a 112cm x 79.2cm intimidating mouth is from Shang Dynasty (1300-1046 BC), and is the heaviest bronze in Chinese history so far.
+It is the representation of the most mature techniques of bronze-making in Shang Dynasty.
 It is named after the three characters “Hou Mu Wu” inscribed on the inside, which is the posthumous name of a Shang king’s mother.
 The cauldron was presented to Chiang Kai-shek as a birthday gift by local officials after its excavation in 1939.
 When Chiang fled to Taiwan in 1949, he brought with him 70,000 artefacts, but left the Houmuwuding in mainland because it’s too heavy.

-The Da Yu Cauldron is an outstanding example of the dignified modeling of cauldrons and bold inscription style of the West Zhou dynasty.
-With the 19-line, 291-character inscription on the inside recording the story of the nobility conferment by the King Kang on the cauldron’s maker Yu, the cauldron is the oldest literature of the nobility-confer appointment system of the West Zhou dynasty.
+The Da Yu Cauldron is an outstanding example of the dignified modelling of cauldrons and bold inscription style of the West Zhou Dynasty.
+With the 19-line, 291-character inscription on the inside recording the story of the nobility conferment by the King Kang on the cauldron’s maker Yu, the cauldron is the oldest literature of the nobility-confer appointment system of the West Zhou Dynasty.

 The golden Seal of the King of Dian was granted by the Emperor Wu of Han to the King of Dian.
 It might not stand out from all the gold and jade seals of men of power in Chinese history, but thanks to the excavation of this seal there was finally conclusive proof of the existence of the historical Dian Kingdom and the fact of the King of Dian’s surrender to the Emperor Wu of Han.

-This 55-cm red clay figurine from the Easter Han dynasty (25-220 C.E.) is a lively portrayal of a joyous storyteller of the time.
-You’ll be amazed by the sense and skills of the craftsmen to show the comical spirit of storytelling in the Han dynasty with exaggerated body movement and carefully carved facial expressions.
+This 55cm red clay figurine from the Eastern Han Dynasty (AD 25-220) is a lively portrayal of a joyous storyteller of the time.
+You’ll be amazed by the sense and skills of the craftsmen to show the comical spirit of storytelling in the Han Dynasty with exaggerated body movement and carefully carved facial expressions.

-The figurine made of kaolin is believed to be the highest level of the art of Sancai, the polychrome pottery painting art in Tang dynasty (618-907).
+The figurine made of kaolin is believed to be the highest level of the art of Sancai, the polychrome pottery painting art in Tang Dynasty (AD 618-907).
 What’s also special about the artefact is its depiction of a musical troupe with both Chinese and foreign members, who were from countries west of China.

-Foodies are definitely going to love these artefacts, as they are the actual dumplings made in the Tang dynasty and preserved in shape today after its excavation in 1972 in Turpan, Xinjiang.
-In fact, dumplings have been in existence since the Han dynasty (206 B.C.E. – 220 C.E.).
+Foodies are definitely going to love these artefacts, as they are the actual dumplings made in the Tang Dynasty and preserved in shape today after its excavation in 1972 in Turpan, Xinjiang.
+In fact, dumplings have been in existence since the Han Dynasty (206 BC-AD 220).
 Along with some other snacks excavated along with them, the dumplings are a demonstration of the Han people’s influence on the lifestyle of Uyghur people.

 The luxurious coronet with nine dragons and nine phoenixes was very exquisitely made with 1,000 inlaid gemstones and over 5,000 pearls.
 While dragon represents the emperor and phoenix represents the empress, the coronet highlights the golden dragons and phoenixes in matching positions with an auspicious implication.
 It was one of the four phoenix coronets found in the Dingling imperial mausoleum in the Ming Tombs.